ajstanley/rdm_tus/README.md

 This is the Canarie fork of the TUS module, which works with external file systems.
 This is a Drupal 8 integration for [tus-php](https://github.com/ankitpokhrel/tus-php).

+Note: TUS will consider any two uploads with the same name AND checksum to be the same file (It probably is).
+This will allow the same file to be shared between different media.

 ###How to install:
 1. Download & enable this module.
 2. Install vendor package with `composer require ankitpokhrel/tus-php`